Search results for

 • One UI: There aren’t too many changes in the tablet version of One UI, which you can read all about here.
 However, Samsung Kids shines on the bigger display, giving your kids the freedom to enjoy safe games and videos while you keep an eye on their screen time.
 The Samsung Notes app is also particularly good, as you can split your screen and take notes while following along with a recipe, for example.

-• Software commitment: The Galaxy Tab A8 was slated for two full Android OS updates at launch, and it has already received Android 13.
-Some regions are slowly receiving the Android 14 update as of March 2024, but it’s not yet widely available.
-However, after this, users will have to settle for quarterly security patches for a few more years, which is pretty great for a tablet at this price.
+• Software commitment: The Galaxy Tab A8 was slated for two full Android OS updates at launch, and it grabbed the Android 14 update in March 2024.
+However, that marks the end of the major Android update line, so users will have to settle for quarterly security patches for a few more years, which is pretty great for a tablet at this price.

 Samsung Galaxy Tab A8 specs